jgaweda/Inventory-Management/README.md

-# HP Connectivity Team Inventory Management System
+# Connectivity Team Inventory Management System

 A self-contained inventory management system for tracking printers, routers, laptops, phones/tablets, and other hardware devices.
 Built for long-term use by the HP Connectivity Team.